 Can I receive a funds transfer from abroad in a foreign currency without converting into THB?

 You can deposit most major foreign currencies into a Foreign Currency Deposit Account without converting into Thai Baht.

-16. Are there any special requirements I have to meet if I am bringing in funds to buy a condominium in Thailand?
+Are there any special requirements I have to meet if I transfer funds from abroad to buy a condominium in Thailand?

 Yes, however remember to declare the cash for this purpose at Thai customs when you arrive.
 Thai customs will issue a document to present to Bangkok Bank when you exchange the foreign currency into Baht.
 Banks do not accept a large amount of foreign currency cash unless there is a supporting document from Thai customs.